-So it’s wise to make some health care decisions ahead of time.
-This can give you and your family peace of mind.
-You can put your decisions in writing.
-Then, your doctors and family know what they are, even if you become too sick to discuss them.
+If you have been diagnosed with cancer, planning for your health care ahead of time is a good idea.
+If your family needs to make health care decisions for you because you are not able, knowing your wishes can give your family peace of mind.
+You can put your decisions and priorities in writing.
+Then, your doctors and family will know what you want, even if you become too sick to make these decisions.

-The information below tells you about ways to make health care decisions ahead of time.
+The information below tells you ways to make health care decisions ahead of time.

 General decisions — advance directives and health care representatives